xsimka/QFCOI/README.md

 # QFCOI
 ##  Enhancing Objective Quality Assessment for Compressed Omnidirectional Images with Fusion of Measures

 Repository provides a example code of objective OIQA method, Quality Fusion of Compressed Omnidirectional Images (QFCOI), optimized for compressed omnidirectional images by emerging codecs such as JPEG XL, AVIF, HEIC.
-In addition, the repository provides some validation results, such as for the development and test of performance evaluation methods.
+In addition, the repository offers some validation results, such as for the development and test of performance evaluation methods.
+Completion will be in the next few days.